Over 15% of Nobel prize winners have been Jewish. Quite an accomplishment

 The focus of this chair is on the intersection of Jewish Studies and Education, and to training scholars who will be able to analyze the impact the role of Jewish education in K-12 education, and more broadly the intersection of religion and education.
 We are hoping (and expecting) that this initiative will only be the beginning of an academic initiative to explore this intersection between religion and education

-more broadly - and not just for the Jewish context.
-The role of religion in education, especially in k-12 education, needs to be understood more broadly and more critically, as more children across the globe are educated in religious institutions and in the US in day schools.
 "This extraordinary gift from the Jim Joseph Foundation allows Stanford to lead the country in the study of the nexus of culture, religion, and education," said Deborah Stipek, dean of the School of Education.
 "Scholarship in this area is critical to understanding the central role of religion in education, and its broad implications for humanity.
 We are deeply grateful to the foundation

 for this opportunity."